Trying to tell your AML from your EDI? Compliance loves its acronyms, but sometimes they can be a headache.

 All of the key terms and definitions you need to understand when working within compliance.

-Sixth Money Laundering Directive.
-An EU directive that focuses on tackling crimes enabled by money laundering (including trafficking, bribery, and so on).
+The EU's Sixth Money Laundering Directive.
+An EU directive that focuses on tackling crimes enabled by money laundering (including trafficking, bribery, etc).

 Beneficial owner, officer or manager in the accounting sector.
 All of these must be approved by their regulatory body, including passing a basic DBS check.